GoLearnToCode/kiei925-spring17/weeks/3/homework.md

 **Business Rules**

-* Every shop must have a unique name.
+1. Every shop must have a unique name.
-* Every listing must belong to a shop.
+1. Every listing must belong to a shop.
-* A listing has a title, price, URL to a photo, URL to a real Etsy listing, and the number of users who have "favorited" it.
+1. A listing has: a title, price, URL to a photo, URL to a real Etsy listing, and the number of users who have "favorited" it.
-* Prices must be stored in the database as an integer number of cents; for example, a price of $10.00 should be stored as the integer 1000.
+1. Prices must be stored in the database as an integer number of cents; for example, a price of $10.00 should be stored as the integer 1000.
 When displayed to the user, prices should be formatted as a regular currency amount ("$10.00").
-* Listings should be identified by our database system, and will no longer reference the "real" Etsy listing id.
+1. Listings should be identified by our database system, and will no longer reference the "real" Etsy listing id.

 ---